walterlas/DungeonOfDanger-Yab/README.md

 # DungeonOfDanger-Yab
-Haiku Yab version of Dungeon of Danger
+Haiku Yab version of Dungeon of Danger by Howard Berenbon